Delhi cop in ICU after being stabbed by known criminal in Chhawla | Law-Order

 - India

-A Delhi Police head constable was stabbed when he was trying to quell a fight between an auto-rickshaw driver and some men in southwest Delhi's Chhawla area, police said on Monday.
+A Delhi Police head constable was stabbed and sent to ICU when he was trying to quell a fight between an auto-rickshaw driver and some men in southwest Delhi's Chhawla area, police said on Monday.

-The incident took place Sunday evening when Assistant Sub-Inspector Sunil and head constable Rinku of Chhawla Police Station were on patrolling duty in the Qutub Vihar area, and got a call at 8.35 pm about a fight in the area, a senior police officer said.
+The accused has been arrested, they said.
+The incident took place on Sunday evening when Assistant Sub-Inspector Sunil and head constable Rinku were on patrolling duty in the Qutub Vihar area, and got a call at 8.35 pm about a fight in the area, a senior police officer said.

-When the patrolling staff rushed to the spot, they found some men were having a row with an auto driver, Deputy Commissioner of Police (Dwarka) Harsha Vardhan said.
+When the patrolling staff rushed to the spot, they found that some men were having an argument with an auto driver, Deputy Commissioner of Police (Dwarka) Harsha Vardhan said.

-As police intervened, one of the people fighting the auto driver stabbed Rinku twice and ran away.
+As police intervened, one of the men fighting the auto driver stabbed Rinku twice and ran away.
 The man was identified as Sunny alias Shooter, a known criminal of the area.
-Rinku was taken to a hospital, where he was found to have deep stabbing injuries, the DCP said.
-He is currently in ICU, he added.
-After the incident, police launched a manhunt for Sunny and his other accomplices and got a tip off that he was at a house on Bhai-Bhai Road in Qutub Vihar.
+Rinku was taken to a hospital with deep stab injuries, the DCP said.
+He is currently in the ICU, police said, adding that senior officers have visited him and are ensuring the best possible medical care.
+A case under sections 186 (obstructing public servant in discharge of public functions), 353 (assault or criminal force to deter public servant from discharge of his duty), 307 (attempt to murder) and 34 (common intension) of the Indian Penal Code has been registered at the Chhawla police station, they said.
+After the incident, the police launched a manhunt for Sunny and his accomplices and got a tip off that he was at a house on Bhai-Bhai Road in Qutub Vihar.
 When police raided the house around 2.30 am, they were fired at by Sunny.
 Police also fired three rounds, hitting him in his legs.

 Sunny was arrested and taken to a hospital where he is under treatment, Vardhan said.